 In fact, it will cost you a lot more in the long run.

-Forming your LLC where you reside is your best bet.
+Forming your LLC where you live is your best bet.

 Although small in a geographical sense, Delaware is quite large in terms of business activity.